mobizt/FirebaseClient/README.md

 ### Cloud Functions

-The local flash or filesystem source does not supported for deplying the function.
+The local flash or filesystem source does not support for deploying the Cloud Function.

 ## Installation